sassoftware/sasoptpy/doc/overview/intro.rst

 * Solve the model
 * Interpret the solution

-Often, a process if often observed by the modeler to identify the problems.
+Often, a process is often observed by the modeler to identify the problems.
 Several examples are finding shortest path between two locations, maximizing a profit, and maximizing the accuracy of a handwriting recognition algorithm.